 Limiting Allergy Symptoms When You Own a Beagle

-If you already own a Beagle or if you absolutely must have a Beagle despite your allergies, it is possible to limit your allergy symptoms by taking a few proactive steps.
+If you already own a Beagle or absolutely must have a Beagle despite your allergies, it is possible to limit your allergy symptoms by taking a few proactive steps.

 Keeping up with a regular grooming schedule helps to keep your Beagle’s coat healthy, but it also reduces the amount of dog hair (and dander) that your dog sheds throughout your home.
 Less hair shed means fewer allergy symptoms, and it also means a cleaner house in general!

 A poor diet influences many distinct aspects of your dog’s life, including skin and coat health.
-If your dog is not getting the nutrients that they need to be healthy, they will experience dry skin, hair loss, over-production of oils in the skin, rashes, and even skin infections.
+If your dog is not getting the nutrients they need to be healthy; it will experience dry skin, hair loss, over-production of oils in the skin, rashes, and even skin infections.
 All these symptoms increase the amount of dander your dog leaves in their environment when they start scratching – or even MOVING!

-If you have ever had a dog with fleas, you know exactly how much damage fleas can do to your dog’s skin, and coat and all that itching drives plenty of dander up into the air.
+If you have ever had a dog with fleas, you know exactly how much damage fleas can do to your dog’s skin and coat, and all that itching drives plenty of dander into the air.

 Conclusion / Summary